Rayc940/ece5160-fast-robot/lab5/lab.md

 The robot was also tested with external perturbations.
 After reaching the target distance, the robot was manually pushed closer and farther away.

-In both cases, the controller responded by driving the robot back toward the 304 mm setpoint.
+In both cases, the controller responded by driving the robot back toward the setpoint.

 <p align="center">
   <img src="../img/lab5/pert_dist.png" width="30%">